DanielaGjorgjieva/DreamTeam/Tasks.md

 15/12
 -fetch to your page if you click your username
 -login from event if you have not an account or you ar not logged

+16/12
+-debugging and debuggin for join,userpage,edit and delete